Course Outline

 Tutorial/Workshop 1 – Workshop 1 is an online large group workshop designed to augment learning materials.
 Workshop 1 is recorded.
 2hrs Week 1 13 times

-Tutorial/Workshop 2 – Workshop 2 comprises academic learning activities during weeks 1-9 and practice education experiences during weeks 10-13.
-Practice education workshops are mandatory and contribute towards your total 1000 hours of practice education required by the WFOT.
+Tutorial/Workshop 2 – Workshop 2 comprises of face to face on campus, academic learning activities to consolidate learning.
 Workshop 2 is not recorded.
 2hrs Week 1 13 times

-Seminar – Seminars in this course are designed to provide additional face to face learning opportunities for students.
+Seminar – On campus seminars in this course are designed to provide additional face to face learning opportunities for students.
 1hr Week 2 3 times

 Course Topics